• Skip to primary navigation

 WETA’s Arlington History: “It is the Programming that Counts”

-WETA — the Washington Education Television Foundation — is an iconic institution, capturing and broadcasting the news for more than a half-century.
-Though it covers topics spanning the globe, the channel's roots are in Arlington, where its headquarters are still located.
+WETA — the Washington Educational Telecommunications Association — is an iconic public media institution, serving the community in the national capital area for more than a half-century.
+Though its content explores topics and ideas spanning the globe, the public broadcasting station’s roots are in Arlington, where its headquarters are still located.

 Pre-construction of The Village at Shirlington, 1988